Peter-Schorn/Play-Spotify-Songs-from-Spotlight-Search/README.md

 Enter your client id, client secret, and Spotify username into the appropriate locations at the beginning of the script.

-On line 15, specify the folder in which the songs will be downloaded to.
+Don't forget to specify the folder in which the songs will be downloaded to.
 **DO NOT ADD A FORWARD SLASH TO THE END OF THE FOLDER PATH**
 ```
 folder_location     = '/Users/myusername/Songs'